evansa/flowforge/README.md

 # FlowForge v0.2.2

-**FlowForge** is a **developer-first ETL (Extract, Transform, Load) and integration runtime** written in Python.

-Key features:
+FlowForge is a Python ETL and integration runtime for building reliable pipeline-style workflows with retries, step tracking, and local SQLite persistence.

+## Features

+- Pipeline definitions with `extract()`, `transform()`, and `load()` steps
-- **Pipeline execution** with step-level lifecycle management and retry tracking
+- Retry policy with configurable attempt counts and delays
-- **Reliability** — exact retry attempt tracking and failed step persistence
+- Step-level execution state tracking and persistence
-- **Step-level persistence** and injectable SQLite repository for data management
+- Pipeline run history with execution metadata
-- **Hooks** — `before_step` and `after_step` callbacks for custom behavior around each step
+- Hook points for `before_step` and `after_step`
+- Local SQLite-backed repository for run and step inspection
-- **CLI** — quick commands for running scripts, viewing run history, and inspecting execution details
+- CLI for running scripts, viewing history, and inspecting executions
-- **Type safety** — built with strict type checking using mypy
-- **Modern Python stack** — Python 3.11+, using structlog for structured logging, ruff for linting, pytest for testing

-The project is currently at v0.2.2 and it is in active development, with recent improvements to packaging (proper `src/` layout, `pyproject.toml`), type checking configuration, execution models, and CLI/hooks support.
-It's designed to make it easy to build reliable data pipelines and integrations.

-## What changed

-- Proper `src/` Python package layout
-- `pyproject.toml` packaging
-- Structured logging support via `structlog`
-- Strict type checking configuration
+- Strict Python 3.11+ typing and tooling support
-- Ruff configuration
-- Cleaner VS Code configuration for Pylance
-- Pipeline run and step execution models
-  * Reliable step lifecycle and exact retry attempt tracking
-- Step-level persistence
-- Retry policy with attempt tracking
-- Failed step persistence
-- Injectable SQLite repository
-- Tests for success, retry and failure paths

-## Setup on Windows
+## Installation

+On Windows:

 ```powershell
 py -3.11 -m venv .venv